vbhv/vbhv.github.io/_projects/ushahidi.md

 ![alt text][4]

-Conextual visualisations for understanding the trend of incoming reports over time
+Conextual visualisations help in understanding the trend of incoming reports over time

 ![alt text][5]

-Conextual visualisations for understanding the various types of incoming reports
+Conextual visualisations help in understanding the various types of incoming reports

 #### Other Projects